Mass customization: Variants

 He suggested a business model, "the 8.5-figure-path", a process going from invention to mass production to continuous improvement to mass customization and back to invention.

 Market research

-Kamis, Koufaris and Stern (2008) conducted experiments to test the impacts of mass customization when postponed to the stage of retail, online shopping.
-They found that users perceive greater usefulness and enjoyment with a mass customization interface vs. a more typical shopping interface, particularly in a task of moderate complexity.
+Kamis, Koufaris & Stern 2008 described experiments conducted to test the impacts of mass customization when postponed to the stage of retail online shopping.
+They found that users perceive greater usefulness and enjoyment with a mass customization interface compared with a more typical shopping interface, particularly in a task of moderate complexity.